IsaiasSantanaDosSantos/IsaiasSantanaDosSantos/README.md

 # Hello!
-Eu sou o <strong>Isaias Santana dos Santos</strong>...
+I'm  <strong>Isaias Santana dos Santos</strong>...
-### É um prazer receber sua visita, sinta-se a vontade qualquer coisa é só entrar em contato!
+### It is a pleasure to receive your visit, feel free to do anything just get in touch!

 <div align="center">
   <a href="https://github.com/IsaiasSantanaDosSantos">